tpwidman/connect-challenge/connect-challenge-service/readme.md

 	* If there are not enough words available, return words and digits
 	* ex: 1-800-810-2473 => 1-800-810-BIRD
 	* Because these tend to be smaller words where not available, The sort is by longest word in the string.
-5. Store these in Dynamo, if there is an error here, log the error and return the numbers back.
+5. Store these in Dynamo, if there is an error here, log the error and end the call.
 6. Return a set of the 3 most popular word/digit as a return to be processed by Amazon Connect as a string joined by commas.

 # Potential improvements